jchen114/AndroidDataDumper/README.md

 - brightness
 - proximity
 - battery state
+- call state
+- scren state
-and stores them locally to a file.
+and stores them locally to a Directory and uploads to AWS